 In one of my previous blog posts, I discussed all types of risks and risks related terms.
-In the same blog post, I gave a short brief on secondary risks and residual risks but I did not talk about the strategies to deal with them.
+In the same blog post, I gave a short brief on secondary risks and residual risks but I did not cover the strategies to deal with them.

 Although I have written another blog post explaining contingency and fall back plans, I see that many people still are not able to connect the link between these concepts.

-A few days before on my blog post on contingency plan vs. fall back, a visitor to my blog named Stanaja posted her comment.
-She was confused with contingency plan and fall back plan.
-In her comment she said that contingency plan and fallback plan are the same.
+A few days before on my blog post on contingency plan vs. fallback plan, a visitor to my blog named Stanaja posted her comment.
+She was confused about contingency plan and fall back plan.
+In her comment, she said that contingency plan and fallback plan are the same.

 In fact, if any identified risk occurs, you will implement the contingency plan, and if this plan fails, you will go for the fallback plan.

 Anyway, in this blog post I’m going to explain to you secondary risk and residual risks, and which plan you will use to manage them.

 As per the PMBOK Guide, a risk is an uncertain event or condition that, if it occurs, has an effect on at least one project objective.
 It is not necessary that a risk should always harm the project; a risk can also have a positive effect on the project.

 - Positive risks (opportunities)

 A positive risk brings some positive things to the project; for example, if you buy some project materials in advance or in bulk, you may get some discount.
 On the other hand, a negative risk has a negative impact on the project; for example, rain may dampen your project’s progress.